kglw-dot-net/phase1/songs/loyalty.md

 > I will draw and quarter
 > All their children
 > Just to prove I'm not a coward
-> I will put them all on the Judas Cradle
+> I will put them all on Judas Cradle
 > Just to show them a god incarnate
 >
 > Where's the loyalty?